apache/nuttx/README.txt

   Accessing Windows Files from Ubuntu
   -----------------------------------
   File systems will be mounted under "/mnt" so for example "C:\Program Files" appears at "/mnt/c/Program Files".
-This is as opposed to Cgwin where the same directory would appear at "/cygdrive/c/Program Files".
+This is as opposed to Cygwin where the same directory would appear at "/cygdrive/c/Program Files".

   With these differences (perhaps a few other Windows quirks) the Ubuntu